Datageeks1234/Dataanalysis-using-Python-Projects/final/readme.md

 * Using api key request the data from URl and generate data frame with required parameters
 * Based on the date of birth calculate the age of riders
 * Using count function calculate the number of bike rides
-* Plot the values using matplotlib stacked bar plot with location zipcodes on X-axis, Number of rides on Y-axis group by Gender
+* Plot the values using matplotlib stacked bar plot with location zipcodes on X-axis, Number of rides on Y-axis group by Age

 ## Output
 ### CSV Files:<a href="https://github.com/Uppalapa/Assignments/blob/master/final/data/analysis3.csv"/>Demographic analysis based on Age group</a>
 ### Plot Files:<a href="https://github.com/Uppalapa/Assignments/blob/master/final/extra/analysis3.png"/>Demographic analysis based on Age group Plot</a>

-### (Part-1) Riders Demographic graph based on Age group
 ![analysis3](https://cloud.githubusercontent.com/assets/25045759/25202548/be910fec-2523-11e7-9bdf-1f86ff7d5ef5.png)

+### (Part-2) Riders Demographic graph based on Gender
 ## Input Parameters
 Bike number, Gender, Zip code